asdfzxcvbn/pyzule-rw/README.md

 - thin all binaries to arm64, it can LARGELY reduce app size sometimes!
 - remove all app extensions (or just encrypted ones!)

-## notes
+## install instructions

-cyan is pretty much "v1.0" now i guess. injection works and is stable, and iOS (should..) have all the right fixes for running cyan, however a bug in python3.9 from procursus prevents it from running.

-so to reaffirm this, **iOS is currently not supported until an updated python for iOS gets released**
+cyan works on linux, macOS, WSL, and jailbroken iOS!

+first, make sure you have [ar](https://command-not-found.com/ar) and [tar](https://command-not-found.com/tar) installed

+also obviously install python, version 3.9 or greater is required (the version available on the procursus repo for iOS)

-**if you want to inject dylibs,** make sure you install lief (you only have to do this once): `pip install -U lief`
+**if you want to inject dylibs AND ARE NOT ON iOS,** make sure you install lief (you only have to do this once): `pip install -U lief`

-to install or update cyan, just `pip install --force-reinstall git+https://github.com/asdfzxcvbn/pyzule-rw.git#egg=cyan`
+then finally, to install or update cyan, just `pip install --force-reinstall git+https://github.com/asdfzxcvbn/pyzule-rw.git#egg=cyan`

 ## todo